 The students at school enjoy teasing Vada.
 The tween is not only best friends with a boy, but her father also owns a funeral home, so she’s an obvious target for bullies.
-When the 11-year-old develops a crush on her English teacher, things become more problematic.
+Things become more problematic when the 11-year-old develops a crush on her English teacher.

 The Little Rascals (1994)

-At the soapbox car rally, Spanky and the He-Man-Woman-Haters Club intend to win.
+Spanky and the He-Man-Woman-Haters Club intend to win at the soapbox car rally.
 When the fellas, notably Spanky, are distracted by their pal Alfalfa and his developing affair with Darla, tensions rise.

 Best Valentine’s Day Movies

 Are you looking for Valentine’s Day ideas?
-There are few better ways to spend Cupid’s holiday, in our opinion, than with a romantic film: There’s a film for everyone, whether you’re single or in a relationship, pro or anti-Day.
+In our opinion, there are few better ways to spend Cupid’s holiday than with a romantic film: There’s a film for everyone, whether you’re single or in a relationship, pro or anti-gay.
 Valentine’s

 The Princess Bride